 So here’s to simplicity.
 And here’s to the bees that make mead possible.
 Unfortunately, North America’s bee populations are threatened by mysterious, deadly troubles that science is referring to as Colony Collapse Disorder.

-Meanwhile, I submit to you a spiced mead you can do at home, if you have the patience, the space and/or your housemates are forgiving.
-This mead is technically a methyglyn, which is a mead with spices, while a melomel is a mead with fruit.
+Meanwhile, I submit to you a spiced mead recipe that you can do at home, if you have the patience, the space and housemates that are forgiving.
+As I recently learned, this mead is technically a methyglyn, which is a mead with spices, while a melomel is a mead with fruit.
+Now you can be a mead know-it-all as well.

 6 to 9 lb good quality honey